 Title: Reading Teacher

-Hope Bernstein, Reading Teacher at Pleasantville Public Schools, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in reading instruction.
+Sarah Fennelly, Reading Teacher at Stoneham Public Schools, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership as a reading teacher and adjunct professor.

 Following obtaining a bachelor’s degree in early childhood and elementary education with a minor in music in 1992, Ms. Fennelly later continued her education with a master’s degree in consulting teacher of reading from Lesley University (formerly Lesley College) in 1999.
 She is currently pursuing a PhD in language and literacy from St. John’s University.

 Since 2016, Ms. Fennelly has provided superior education as a reading teacher, specializing in grammar, vocabulary and comprehension, with Stoneham Public Schools in the Boston metropolitan area, and since 2018 as an adjunct professor with Pine Manor College in Chestnut Hill and also as an adjunct professor with American International College in Springfield.
 As an adjunct professor, Ms. Fennelly works with graduate students studying for their master’s degree or their Certificate of Advanced Graduate Study.
 Ms. Fennelly also excelled as a special education teacher with Stoneham Middle School from 2002 to 2016.